Skip to main content

 What ChapterPass Does (and What It Does Not)

-ChapterPass is a browser-based audiobook mastering tool that adjusts technical measurements to meet ACX and other platform requirements.[1]
-No account.
-Files never uploaded.
-First file free.
+ChapterPass is a browser-based audiobook mastering tool that prepares files for ACX, INaudio, Authors Republic, and Google Play submission.
+It adjusts technical measurements to meet platform requirements.[1]
+No account is required.
+Files are never uploaded.
+Your first file is free.
 You drop in a chapter file, ChapterPass processes it locally in your browser using WebAssembly, and you download the mastered file.
 Your audio never leaves your device.

-ChapterPass performs six operations on each file, in a coordinated pipeline where the output of each stage feeds the next.
+ChapterPass performs six operations on each file in a coordinated pipeline.
+The output of each stage feeds the next, ensuring the final file meets every requirement.

-To -23 to -18 dBFS RMS, targeting -20 dBFS (the centre of the ACX audio requirements (RMS, peak, noise floor) range).[1]
-The engine analyses the full file before applying gain, so the correction is based on the actual content, not a fixed setting.
+To -23 to -18 dBFS RMS, targeting -20 dBFS (the centre of the ACX audio requirements range).[1]
+The engine analyses the full file before applying gain, so the correction is based on the actual content rather than a fixed setting.
 Quiet passages and loud passages are measured together to produce an accurate average.

 Below -3 dBFS, including peaks that fall between digital samples.
 Standard peak meters read only the loudest individual sample.
 The actual analogue waveform can peak higher between samples.
-ChapterPass detects these inter-sample peaks that simpler tools miss, matching the measurement standard that ACX uses (ITU-R BS.1770).
-Applied automatically with no configuration.
+ChapterPass detects these inter-sample peaks that simpler tools miss.
+ACX measures true peak; true peak is defined in ITU-R BS.1770.
+This is applied automatically with no configuration.

-Below -60 dBFS using speech-aware gating that classifies audio blocks as speech, breath, or noise, then attenuates only the noise blocks.
+Below -60 dBFS using speech-aware gating.
+The engine classifies audio blocks as speech, breath, or noise, then attenuates only the noise blocks.
 This is gating, not broadband noise reduction.
 Gating reduces volume during silent sections where noise is audible, leaving your voice completely untouched.
 Broadband noise reduction subtracts a noise profile from the entire signal, including speech, which at aggressive settings creates metallic artefacts.
-ChapterPass targets well below ACX's -60 dBFS threshold, leaving a safety margin that absorbs the gain applied during loudness correction.
+ChapterPass targets well below the -60 dBFS threshold, leaving a safety margin that absorbs the gain applied during loudness correction.
 See the audiobook noise floor guide for why that distinction matters.

 To 44,100 Hz mono MP3 at 192 kbps CBR.
 This is the exact format ACX requires.
 If your input file is stereo, it is mixed down to mono.
 If it is at a different sample rate (48,000 Hz is common for files recorded with video production settings), it is resampled.
 The MP3 encoding uses a constant bit rate, not variable, because ACX rejects VBR-encoded files.